-The CNCG Committee has retained FPL Associates LP ("FPL"), a compensation consulting firm, to provide advice regarding the executive compensation program for our Named Executive Officers.
+The CNCG Committee has retained FPL Associates LP ("FPL"), a professional services firm focused on compensation and other consulting services as well as executive and board recruitment, to provide advice regarding the compensation program for our Named Executive Officers and independent trustees and, for 2018, recruitment services related to a new trustee nominee.
 FPL reports directly to the CNCG Committee and has not performed and does not currently provide any other services to management or us.
-The CNCG Committee has requested that FPL provide analysis and recommendations regarding (1) base salaries, annual bonuses and long-term incentive compensation for our Named Executive Officers and (2) a trustee compensation program for independent members of our board of trustees.